ruggeri/tech-notes/algos/art-of-multiprocessor.md

 removed concurrently, or an item placed between, he rescans from `head`, looking for `pred`.
 If it is never found, it must be deleted, and the insert is retried.
-If `pred->next` has changed, we should also retry (anyway, that's the simplest logic)e.
+If `pred->next` has changed, we should also retry (anyway, that's the simplest logic).

 One bother with the optimistic version: I feel like you should keep a bit to mark a node deleted.
 Then you will avoid the need to rescan unless `pred` really _was_ deleted.
 In fact, I think they _do_ do this, and call the class `LazyList`.

+Note: Michael-Harris lock free linked lists are covered in `lock-free-algos.md`.
+They _are_ covered at p213-p218 in Herlihy and Shavit.
+Not sure why I didn't put notes here.

 # Queues and Stacks